Italian diaspora: Africa

 Although Italians did not emigrate to South Africa in large numbers, those who arrived there have nevertheless made an impact on the country.
 Before World War II, relatively few Italian immigrants arrived, though there were some prominent exceptions such as the Cape's first Prime Minister John Molteno.
 South African Italians made big headlines during World War II, when Italians were captured in Italian East Africa, they needed to be sent to a safe stronghold to be detained as prisoners of war (POWs).
 South Africa was the perfect destination, and the first POWs arrived in Durban, in 1941.
 In the early 1970s, there were over 40,000 Italians in South Africa, scattered throughout the provinces but concentrated in the main cities.
 Some of these Italians had taken refuge in South Africa, escaping the decolonization of Rhodesia and other African states.
 In the 1990s, a period of crisis began for Italian South Africans and many returned to Europe; however, the majority successfully integrated into the multiracial society of contemporary South Africa.
 The Italian community consists of over 77,400 people (0.1–2% of South Africa's population), half of whom have Italian citizenship.
 Those of Venetian origin number about 5,000, mainly residing in Johannesburg, while the most numerous Italian regional communities are the southern ones.
 The official Italian registry records 28,059 Italians residing in South Africa in 2007, excluding South Africans with dual citizenship.

+Very numerous was the presence of Italian emigrants in African territories that were Italian colonies, namely in Eritrea, Ethiopia, Libya and Somalia.